-One of the most important components in Black Cumin is the volatile oil Nigellone which acts as an antihistamine and is known to be effective for bronchial asthma and respiratory allergies.
+One of the most important components in black seed is the volatile oil Nigellone which acts as an antihistamine and is known to be effective for bronchial asthma and respiratory allergies.
 It has the ability to expand and relax the airways, reduces the release of histamines into the bloodstream and works against allergic reactions.
-Long-term supplementation with Black Cumin has been shown to reduce allergic symptoms up to 90%.
-Saponin and nigellin in Black Cumin give it its appetite-enhancing, digestion-stimulating and pain relieving qualities.

-Research also revealed that Black Cumin possesses antibiotic properties that act against a wide spectrum of gram-positive and gram-negative bacteria.
+Research also revealed that black seed possesses antibiotic properties that act against a wide spectrum of gram-positive and gram-negative bacteria.
 In side-by-side tests Black Cumin matched or exceeded the effectiveness of ampicillin in defeating gram-positive bacteria.
+(4)

 Licorice Root (Glycyrrhiza Glabra)

-An adaptogenic herb, licorice root can be found growing in Europe, the Mediterranean and Asia, and it’s been used for thousands of years and dozens of purposes, including as a leaky gut remedy.
+Licorice Root is an adaptogenic herb found in Europe, the Mediterranean and Asia.
+It has been used for thousands of years and for dozens of purposes, including improving metabolism and also as a leaky gut remedy.

 Licorice root is so complex that researchers have isolated 170 different compounds in Chinese licorice.
-Obviously, we don’t have time to discuss them all, and researchers learn more about compounds in herbs every day.
-But there are at least four main types of compounds found in licorice root: flavonoids, coumarins, triterpenoids and stilbenoids.
+There are at least four main types of compounds found in licorice root: flavonoids, coumarins, triterpenoids and stilbenoids.

-Hundreds of potentially healing substances have been identified in licorice, including compounds called flavonoids and various plant estrogens (phytoestrogens).
-The herb’s key therapeutic compound, glycyrrhizin (which is 50 times sweeter than sugar) exerts numerous beneficial effects on the body, making licorice a valuable herb for treating a host of ailments.
-It seems to prevent the breakdown of adrenal hormones such as cortisol (the body’s primary stress-fighting adrenal hormone), making these hormones more available to the body.
+The herb’s key therapeutic compound, glycyrrhizin (which is 50 times sweeter than sugar) exerts numerous beneficial effects on a host of ailments, including to prevent the breakdown of adrenal hormones such as cortisol (the body’s primary stress-fighting adrenal hormone), making these hormones more available to the body.

 Licorice has a well-documented reputation for healing ulcers.
 It can lower stomach acid levels, relieve heartburn and indigestion and acts as a mild laxative.